 Japan Centre, Shaftesbury Avenue:

 Bloody expensive but intriguing with great quality sushi which you can eat in or takeaway.
+Try the soft texture tofu which is like cream, flown over from Japan.
 Excellent vegetable peelers for sale and loose leaf Japanese tea.

 Natural Natural, Finchley Rd and Ealing Common